Debbie Wasserman Schultz: Presidential signing statements

+In 2015, Rep. Wasserman Schultz announced her support for the Joint Comprehensive Plan of Action (JCPOA), commonly known as the Iran Nuclear Deal.
+This agreement has been a point of contention, with critics arguing it does not adequately prevent Iran from developing nuclear weapons.

 Jewish American Heritage Month

 Wasserman Schultz is Florida's first female Jewish member of Congress.

 In 2022, Wasserman Schultz convened a congressional hearing to investigate allegations that big tech media companies were not holding instances of antisemitism on their respective platforms.

 She and Senator Arlen Specter were the driving forces behind the resolution that declared May Jewish American Heritage Month.
 The annual observance was created to recognize "the accomplishments of American Jews and the important role that members of the Jewish community have played in the development of American culture".
 The observance is modeled after Black History Month, Hispanic Heritage Month and Women's History Month.
 Wasserman Schultz envisioned "classroom instruction, public ceremonies and broadcast announcements", saying, "There's a generation of children growing up with a fading memory of what happened during World War II or even an understanding of anyone who is Jewish or their culture and traditions.
 Through education comes tolerance."
 The bill introducing the observance passed unanimously in both the House and the Senate and was signed by President George W. Bush.
 Wasserman Schultz said of the proclamation, "This is an historic occasion.
 Generations to come will have the chance to live without antisemitism through greater understanding and awareness of the significant role that American Jews have played in U.S. history.
 Jewish American Heritage Month is a reality because of the people gathered today in this room."

 The measure was criticized by Gary Cass, executive director of the now-defunct Center for Reclaiming America for Christ, a conservative Christian organization based in Fort Lauderdale, who objected to "teaching Jewish history without talk of religious practices and values", saying, "We cannot seem to have an honest discussion about the Christian roots of America".
 He added, "How much tolerance would [Wasserman Schultz] have for a Christian Heritage month?"
 She replied that the situation is different, that "Judaism is unique, because it is both a culture and a religion", and that she was not in favor of "teaching any religion in public schools".
 Her father, Larry Wasserman, said that while she had not been particularly active in the Jewish community before entering politics, she has "forged ties with Jewish groups as a lawmaker.
 She helped to form the National Jewish Democratic Council and served on the regional board of the American Jewish Congress."